-Lungeing involves a handler working a horse on a circle.
-Although it looks easy, lungeing is a skill that requires training and practice for both horse and handler.
-Done correctly on good footing in an appropriately--sized circle, lungeing can be a useful component of a horse's training.
+Lunging involves a handler working a horse on a circle.
+Although it looks easy, lunging is a skill that requires training and practice for both horse and handler.
+Done correctly, on good footing, in an appropriately sized circle, lunging can be a useful component of a horse's training.
 It can help start a young horse, assist in retraining, provide exercise when the horse can't be ridden and build trust between a handler and a horse.
-Good lungeing practices can build muscle, balance, suppleness and rhythm in a horse.
+Good lunging practices can build muscle, balance, suppleness and rhythm in a horse.

-The choice of lungeing equipment that a handler uses depends on the experience of the handler, the level of training that the horse has achieved and the goals of the lungeing session.
-Here is an overview of the basic articles of tack that may be used for lungeing.
+The choice of lunging equipment that a handler uses depends on the experience of the handler, the level of training that the horse has achieved and the goals of the lunging session.
+Here is an overview of the basic articles of tack that may be used for lunging.

 The lunge line is a long, single rein and the main means of communication between the handler and horse during lunging.
 Through the lunge line, a handler provides subtle aids as when riding.
 Lunge lines available from Dover Saddlery measure from 25 to 35 feet long (approximately 7.6 to 10.7 meters) to enable the handler to ask the horse to travel on a comfortably-sized circle.
 Generally, the wider the circle, the better it is for the horse as circling is stressful to the horse's tendons, ligaments and joints.
 The smaller or tighter the circle, the harder it is on the horse's body.